Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Adapt-BaSeS: Adaptive Basis Selection and Specification

 \subsection{Spatial Partitioning}

-Let $\boldsymbol Z=(Z(\boldsymbol s_1),\ldots, Z(\boldsymbol s_N))^\top$ denote observations at locations $\boldsymbol s_i \in \mathcal D$.
-We use an agglomerative clustering approach \citep{heaton2017nonstationary} to partition the spatial locations into $K$ disjoint subregions $\{\mathcal D_k\}_{k=1}^K$ such that $\bigcup_{k=1}^K \mathcal D_k=\mathcal D$ and $\mathcal D_{k_i}\cap\mathcal D_{k_j}=\emptyset$ for all $k_i\neq k_j$.
-To accomplish this, the dissimilarity between $Z(\boldsymbol s_i)$ and $Z(\boldsymbol s_j)$ is:
+Let $\boldsymbol z=(z(\boldsymbol s_1),\ldots, z(\boldsymbol s_n))^\top$ denote observations at locations $\boldsymbol s_i \in \mathcal D$.
+We use an agglomerative clustering approach \citep{heaton2017nonstationary} to partition the spatial locations into $K$ disjoint subregions $\{\mathcal D_k\}_{k=1}^K$ such that $\bigcup_{k=1}^K \mathcal D_k=\mathcal D$ and $\mathcal D_{i}\cap\mathcal D_{j}=\emptyset$ for all $i\neq j$.
+To accomplish this, the dissimilarity between $z(\boldsymbol s_i)$ and $z(\boldsymbol s_j)$ is:

-where $||\boldsymbol s_i-\boldsymbol s_j||$ is the Euclidean distance between the points $\boldsymbol s_i$ and $\boldsymbol s_j$.
-An agglomerative clustering approach is then used, where $K=N$ clusters are initialized such that each observation starts as its own cluster.
+The dissimilarity metric $d_{ij}$ is based on spatial finite differences, which estimate the directional derivative \citep{banerjee2003directional}.
+This metric measures dissimilarity by considering how the spatial surface changes between two locations.
+When the surface changes rapidly in the direction from $\boldsymbol s_i$ to $\boldsymbol s_j$, the dissimilarity is large, indicating that $z(\boldsymbol s_i)$ and $z(\boldsymbol s_j)$ should be assigned to different clusters \citep{heaton2017nonstationary}.
+An agglomerative clustering approach is then used, where $K=n$ clusters are initialized such that each observation starts as its own cluster.
 Clusters are then linked together based on the smallest dissimilarity and spatial contiguity is enforced by only clustering Voronoi neighbors.
 This process is then repeated until the desired $K$ partitions is reached.
-We then let $\boldsymbol Z_k=\{Z(\boldsymbol s_i):\boldsymbol s_i\in\mathcal D_k\subset\mathcal D\}$ for $i=1,\ldots,N_k$ denote the $N_k$ observations belonging to the $k$-th partition, such that $N=\sum_{k=1}^K N_k$.
+We then let $\boldsymbol z_k=\{z(\boldsymbol s_i):\boldsymbol s_i\in\mathcal D_k\subset\mathcal D\}$ for $i=1,\ldots,n_k$ denote the $n_k$ observations belonging to the $k$-th partition, such that $n=\sum_{k=1}^K n_k$.
+For additional details on the clustering algorithm, please refer to the supplement.
 Alternatively, dissimilarity can be defined using the residuals from a regression with non-spatial errors \citep{heaton2017nonstationary}.
+In particular, the residuals are computed as $(z_i-\mathbb E[z_i\mid \boldsymbol x_i])$, where $\mathbb E[z_i\mid \boldsymbol x_i]$ comes from a generalized linear model.
+For count data (Poisson data model), $\mathbb E[z_i\mid \boldsymbol x_i]$ would be the expected intensity $\exp\left({\boldsymbol x^\top_i\hat{\boldsymbol{\beta}}}\right)$, and for binary data (Bernoulli data model), $\mathbb E[z_i\mid \boldsymbol x_i]$ would be the expected probability $1/\exp\left({-\boldsymbol x^\top_i\hat{\boldsymbol{\beta}}}\right)$.
 For non-Gaussian data, we find that this alternative approach outperforms clustering based on the observations themselves.
+Figure ~\ref{Fig1:Partitioning} illustrates the spatial partitioning for one simulated dataset, with different colors representing disjoint partitions.